The Viscount of Monte Cristo

-The Viscount of Monte Cristo (Spanish: El Vizconde de Montecristo) is a 1954 Mexican comedy film directed by Gilberto Martínez Solares and starring Germán Valdés, Ana Bertha Lepe and Fannie Kauffman.
+The Viscount of Monte Cristo (Spanish: El Vizconde de Montecristo) is a 1954 Mexican comedy film directed by Gilberto Martínez Solares and starring Germán Valdés "Tin-Tan", Ana Bertha Lepe and Fannie Kauffman "Vitola".
 The film draws some of its plot from Alexandre Dumas's The Count of Monte Cristo with the setting moved to contemporary Mexico.
 Valdés' films of the era were often distorted, comic versions of classic literature.